terrelsa13/MUMC/README.md

   * 1,2,4,5,6,7,8 are special use case Action Controls; these are NOT recommended and NOT supported.
     * Use at your own discretion.

-## Step 9: Building Behavioral Statements for specific media types.
+## Step 9: Building Behavioral Statements for specific media types:
 * **Keep** whitelisted movie.
 - whitelisted_behavior_movie=['keep', 'ignore', 'ignore', 3]
 - Or